Helpmewithbiblestudy.org

 And I saw another angel flying in midheaven, having an eternal gospel to preach to those who live on the earth, and to every nation and tribe and tongue and people; and he said with a loud voice, "Fear God, and give Him glory, because the hour of His judgment has come; worship Him who made the heaven and the earth and sea and springs of waters."
 (Rev 14:6-7)

 This is remarkable.
-Virtually all Believers have been killed, and yet, out of compassion, God still sends a messenger (that cannot be killed) to proclaim the gospel.
+Most Believers have been killed during the Great Tribulation, and yet, out of compassion, God still sends a messenger (that cannot be killed) to proclaim the gospel just before rapture.

 The second angel introduces Babylon as the cause of humanity's immorality: